SageHack/hacklair/content/what-is-free-software.md

 +++
 date = "2015-06-27T12:29:59-04:00"
-title = "Free Software"
-description = "What is Free & Open Source Software (FOSS) and why should we care about it?"
+title = "What is Free Software?" description = "What is Free & Open Source Software (FOSS) and why should we care about it?"

 +++
-# What is Free Software?

 It’s software that is legally protected in such a way that anybody can use it as they see fit.
 It’s also protect the source code from being hidden to the users.